ndiego/block-visibility/readme.txt

 * Show or hide specific content on desktops, tablets or mobile devices.
 * Restrict content so it's only visible to your customers or members.
 * Display messaging to logged-out users encouraging them to subscribe to your blog.
-* Conditionally display elements in the upcoming Full Site Editor.
+* Conditionally display elements in the upcoming Full Site Editor using advanced visibility logic.

 For an **unbiased review**, the plugin was featured on [WordPress Tavern](https://wptavern.com/show-and-hide-content-via-the-block-visibility-wordpress-plugin).